dotnet/docs/docs/core/additional-tools/dotnet-coverage.md

 - **`-o|--output <output>`**

   Sets the code coverage report output file.
-If not provided then it is generated automatically with timestamp.
+If not provided, it's generated automatically with a timestamp.

 - **`-r|--reset <reset>`**